dnaka91/togglebot/README.md

 # 🤖 ToggleBot

-This is the ToggleBot bot used on [togglebit](https://github.com/togglebyte)'s Discord server (and soon Twitch chat as well).
+This is the ToggleBot bot used on [togglebit](https://github.com/togglebyte)'s Discord server and Twitch chat.

 ## License